nafeu/autocaption/README.md

 - **Caption stage**: [OpenAI Whisper](https://github.com/openai/whisper) transcribes the video with word-level timestamps.
 A word-level transcript is built (words plus silence segments as “…”) and saved for editing.
 - **Text-based editing**: Click any word or silence in the transcript to mark it for removal.
 Use “Select filler words” to auto-mark common fillers (um, uh, ah, hmm, etc.).
 Re-render to produce a new video with those segments cut out.
 - **Captions on output**: Captions (with per-word highlight) are overlaid using the original VTT; trimming is applied last so the final video has correct captions and no removed content.
-- **Download**: Save the current captioned/edited video to a chosen location (Save As dialog where supported, otherwise browser download).

 ## How it works

 1. **Trim** (optional): Upload a video → optional trim via timeline handles → continue to Caption.
 2. **Caption**: The app runs Whisper on the (possibly trimmed) video, generates a VTT and a word-level JSON transcript.
 Captions are overlaid with MoviePy and shown in the UI.
 3. **Edit**: You see the transcript as clickable chips.
 Click to mark segments for removal; “Select filler words” marks common fillers.
 “Re-render video” cuts those segments from the captioned video (captions are applied first, then cuts) and updates the preview.
-4. **Download**: Use “Download Video” to save the current result (with Save As where the browser supports it).

 Backend: Flask.
 Trimming and cutting: MoviePy.
 Transcription: OpenAI Whisper.
 Caption overlay: MoviePy TextClips.